Overview

 Assessment rubrics:

-- enable very clear and consistent communication with students about assessment requirements and about how different levels of performance earn different grades.
+- enable very clear and consistent communication with students about assessment requirements and about how different levels of performance earn different marks.
 They allow assessors to give very specific feedback to students on their performance.

-- when used for self-assessment and peer assessment, make students aware of assessment processes and procedures, enhance their meta-cognitive awareness, and improve their capacity to assess their own work
+- when used for self-assessment and peer assessment, make students aware of assessment processes and procedures, enhance their meta-cognitive awareness and improve their capacity to assess their own work.

-- can result in richer feedback to students, giving them a clearer idea where they sit in terms of an ordered progression towards increased expertise in a learning domain.
+- can result in richer feedback to students, giving them a clearer idea of where they sit in terms of an ordered progression towards increased expertise in a learning domain.

 - help assessors efficiently and reliably interpret and grade students' work.